-Healthcare IoT vulnerabilities can lead to significant harm than vulnerabilities in consumer devices as professionals and patients rely on these devices to make care decisions and administer treatment.
+Healthcare IoT vulnerabilities can lead to more significant harm than vulnerabilities in consumer devices, as professionals and patients rely on these devices to make care decisions and administer treatment.

 Related Reading: How IoT Enables Remote Patient Monitoring with Telehealth

-A smart home enables unbelievable remote access to parts of the home.
-Parents can remotely communicate with their children, monitor their space, be reminded when they are low on groceries, and much more.
+A smart home enables unbelievable remote access to parts of the house.
+For example, parents can remotely communicate with their children, monitor their space, be reminded when they are low on groceries, and much more.

-However, each easy access also opens up users to an array of vulnerabilities.
-For instance, a hacker can remotely control who gets access in and out of the house if a smart lock gets compromised.
-A hacked smart speaker can allow malicious attackers to give commands of their own.
+However, each easy access also exposes users to an array of vulnerabilities.
+For instance, a hacker can remotely control who gets admission in and out of the house if an intelligent lock gets compromised.
+In addition, a hacked smart speaker can allow malicious attackers to give their commands.

 The IoT aggravates supply chains’ vulnerabilities.
 IoT exponentially increases the mesh of devices.
 As numerous endpoints integrate, the exposed surface expands, posing a significant risk to the organization.

 Organizations typically employ the IoT in supply chains for higher operational efficiency and better product demand forecasting.

 Related Reading: How IoT is Optimizing Supply Chains for Efficiency & Accuracy